By: Author John Cunningham. Published: 2021/06/14 at 10:03 am

 In addition, the operator may hear a slight hissing sound – that’s the combustion escaping.

 How To Check Head Gasket

-To check for head gasket failure a leak-down tester is commonly used.
-As before, it fills the engine with air and a gauge indicates a fault by how much pressure is lost over a given period.
-However, most mechanics just hear the air escaping and diagnosis is over – replace the gasket.
+To check for head gasket failure, a leak-down tester is commonly used.
+As before, it fills the engine with air, and a gauge indicates a fault by how much pressure is lost over a given period.
+However, most mechanics just hear the air escaping, and the diagnosis is over – replace the gasket.

 - About the Author

 John Cunningham is an Automotive Technician and writer at Lawnmowerfixed.com.